What Office 365 business product or license do I have?

 If you don’t have the product or license you need, contact your Office 365 admin or IT staff for help in getting that license or finding an alternative.

 Or, if you are the admin, you can add the license yourself.
-See Buy licenses for your Office 365 for business subscription and Assign or unassign licenses for Office 365 for business.
+See Buy licenses for your Office 365 for business subscription and Assign licenses to users in Office 365 for business.

 In some cases, an admin may need to add an Office 365 plan or switch you to an Office 365 plan that includes the services you need.
 See Switch to a different Office 365 plan or subscription.